-Financial income, net decreased by \$0.2 million from \$0.4 million for the year ended December 31, 2018 to \$0.2 million for the year ended December 31, 2019.
+Financial income, net was \$56 thousand for the year ended December 31, 2020 compared to financial income, net of \$225 thousand for the year ended December 31, 2019.
+This decrease was primarily due to lower interest rates received on our cash and cash equivalents.